ShreeRam2003/agri-rag-chatbot/README.md

 # 🌾 Agricultural Advisory Chatbot using Retrieval-Augmented Generation (RAG)

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline designed to provide real-time, context-rich answers to agricultural queries.
-It leverages dense retrieval with ChromaDB and generative responses using LLMs (via Ollama) to deliver knowledge-grounded recommendations based on *Package of Practices* (PoP) documents for crops like Maize, Sorghum, Ragi, French Bean, and Green Gram.
+It leverages dense retrieval with ChromaDB and generative responses using LLMs (via Ollama) to deliver knowledge-grounded recommendations based on *Package of Practices* (PoP) documents for crops like Maize, Sweet Potato, Ragi, Cotton, and Groundnut.

 ---